How to start an online business in Malaysia

 Starting an online business requires an idea, a plan, and a budget, but each works differently in the digital world.
 Your idea can target a narrower niche.
 Your plan can be shorter and more flexible.
 Your budget can be smaller than a traditional storefront.

 A survey of 171 experts who work with online businesses reveals what makes them tick.
-This guide combines their insights with quotes from business owners and ecommerce consultants to show you exactly how to launch online.
+This guide combines their insights with quotes from business owners and ecommerce consultants to show you exactly how to launch online, step by step.

 Pros and cons of online business

-Online businesses outperform brick-and-mortar operations on profitability, resilience, and startup costs, according to a survey of small business advisors.
-Here's how ecommerce stacks up against traditional businesses.
+Online businesses outperform bricks-and-mortar operations on profitability, resilience, and startup costs, according to a survey of small business advisors.
+Here is how ecommerce stacks up against traditional businesses.

 Key findings

-The accountants and bookkeepers who completed this survey prepare financial statements for 6,000 small businesses across the US, the UK, and Australia.
-Here's how online businesses compare to brick-and-mortar operations:
+The accountants and bookkeepers who completed this survey prepare financial statements for 6,000 small businesses.
+The survey covers the US, the UK, and Australia.
+While the data reflects international markets, the benchmarks offer useful guidance for Malaysian business owners.
+Here is how online businesses compare to bricks-and-mortar operations:

-• Stress: just 9% say online owners are more stressed, compared to 48% for brick-and-mortar owners
+- Stress: just 9% say online owners are more stressed, compared to 48% for bricks-and-mortar owners

 Online businesses have clear advantages, but experts identify several common challenges.